Tonga People's Party: History

-In the 2017 general election, the Democratic Party of the Friendly Islands (DPFI) was the only one represented in the Legislative Assembly, obtaining 14 of the 17 seats reserved for the popular vote.
+In the 2017 general election, the Democratic Party of the Friendly Islands (PTOA) was the only one represented in the Legislative Assembly, obtaining 14 of the 17 seats reserved for the popular vote.
 For this reason, ʻAkilisi Pōhiva remained in the post of Prime Minister, until his death in 2019.
 The remaining three seats were held by independent candidates.

-As a result of the deaths of the Head of Government and in anticipation of the election of a new one by the Assembly, the Minister of Finance and National Planning, Pōhiva Tuʻiʻonetoa left the government with three other DPFI deputies, and joined to the parliamentary opposition, announcing the creation of the Tonga People's Party, composed of representatives of the Tongan nobility and independent parliamentarians.
+As a result of the deaths of the Head of Government and in anticipation of the election of a new one by the Assembly, the Minister of Finance and National Planning, Pōhiva Tuʻiʻonetoa left the government with three other PTOA MPs, and joined to the parliamentary opposition, announcing the creation of the Tonga People's Party, composed of representatives of the Tongan nobility and independent parliamentarians.

 On 27 September, Pōhiva Tuʻiʻonetoa was elected as Prime Minister.
-Semisi Sika, the DPFI leader, who until then had held the post on an interim basis, effectively became the leader of the opposition.
+Sēmisi Sika, the DPFI leader, who until then had held the post on an interim basis, effectively became the leader of the opposition.
 Tuʻiʻonetoa formed a government and a parliamentary majority made up of eight commoners and nine elected members of the nobility.
-These seventeen parliamentarians became the founding members of the TPPI.
+These seventeen parliamentarians became the founding members of the PAK.

-On 8 July 2021, during a reception at the Chinese embassy in Nukuʻalofa to celebrate the 100th anniversary of the Communist Party of China (CPC), party leader Pohiva Tuʻiʻonetoa stated that the TPPI "learn[ed] a lot from the CPC-oriented philosophy."
+On 8 July 2021, during a reception at the Chinese embassy in Nukuʻalofa to celebrate the 100th anniversary of the Communist Party of China (CPC), party leader Pohiva Tuʻiʻonetoa stated that the PAK "learn[ed] a lot from the CPC-oriented philosophy."